 Elected Members will scrutinise and review performance against commitments through the Committee structure.
 As the commitments are cross-cutting, scrutiny will take place through a lead Committee supported by other relevant committees.
-Below is a list of commitments linked to lead Committees.
+Commitments linked as follows

 Housing and Economy Committee